 The proprietary fund type is used to account for ongoing operations and activities similar to those found in the private sector, where the determination of net income is necessary or useful for sound financial administration.
 The CPC uses the proprietary fund type to account for the goods and services provided to LACMTA on a cost reimbursement basis.
-Proprietary funds distinguish operating revenue and expense from non-operating items.
-Operating revenues generally result from providing services in connection with the CPC's ongoing operations.
-Operating expenses included professional services and administrative expenses.
-The CPC applied all applicable Government Accounting Standard Board pronouncements in accounting and reporting for its proprietary operations.
+Proprietary funds distinguish operating revenues and expenses from non-operating items.
+Operating revenues include reimbursements from LACMTA for operating expenses.
+Operating expenses include professional services and administrative expenses.
+The CPC applies all applicable Government Accounting Standard Board (GASB) pronouncements in accounting and reporting for its proprietary operations.
 Revenues are recorded when earned and expenses are recorded when incurred, regardless of the timing of related cash flows.

-Crenshaw Project Corporation (A Component Unit of the Los Angeles County Metropolitan Transportation Authority) Notes to the Financial Statements June 30, 2016
+(A Component Unit of the Los Angeles County Metropolitan Transportation Authority)

+Notes to the Financial Statements